 Best Custard Bun (Liu Sha Bao) in Singapore

-I have a love affair with custard buns.
+I love custard buns.
 It is not a secret that I have been on a quest to find the best custard buns in Singapore.

 Here’s my list of the Best Custard Buns in Singapore.